babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.PDF Cloud SDK for .NET.md

 - Replace a single or multiple instances of a text on a PDF page or from entire document.
 - Extensive support for converting PDF documents to various other file formats.
 - Extract various elements of PDF file & make PDF document optimized.

+## New Features in Version 20.2.0

+- Convert PDFA to PDF and upload the resulting file to storage.
+- Convert PDFA to PDF and return resulting file in response.

 ## Read & Write PDF Formats